P on Apple Watch showing one-tap bathroom logging

 What you gain

-A measurement of actual hydration Output-based assessment grounded in peer-reviewed research, not intake estimates.
+A research-backed hydration indicator A bathroom-frequency pattern supported by peer-reviewed research.
+It is a general-wellness indicator, not a clinical test.
 This part of P is free.
 Faster logging One tap, about 2 seconds.
 No picking beverages or estimating sizes.
-Captures all hydration sources Output reflects food water, coffee, tea, broths.
-Nothing to manually account for.
+No drink-by-drink accounting You do not need to enter water, coffee, tea, broths, or serving sizes.
 Smart water reminders Free.
 They fire based on time since your last logged visit, not a fixed clock, so they only land when the gap is unusually long for you.
-Medical voiding diary use Useful if your doctor has ever asked you to track urination frequency.
-P doubles as a digital diary you can show at an appointment.
+Optional voiding-diary tools Useful if you want a timestamped urination-frequency record to review or share at an appointment.
 Hydrate with Friends Add friends in the app, send each other hydration nudges, and stay accountable together.
 Friends can even unlock subscriber-only features for each other.
 There’s no equivalent in Waterllama, and it tends to be the part of P that users describe as actually fun.
 The option to stop paying Waterllama Premium Around $10/year back in your pocket.
 If P’s free tier is enough for what you need (it is for most users), you can let Waterllama Premium expire.

 The Research P Is Built On